-- expected to engage in the process and with the method of selection as appropriate i.e. complete a skills audit form, make expression of interest, attend relevant interview/selection processes where appropriate. - entitled to request confidential and without prejudice estimates of redundancy pay - entitled to make application for voluntary redundancy where it is applicable to do so, re-deployment, reduction in hours as appropriate without prejudice - entitled to request individual meetings with the Head Teacher/senior manager
+- entitled to explore their options on a 'without prejudice' basis - expected to engage in the consultation process and with the method of selection as appropriate i.e. complete a skills audit form, make expression of interest, attend relevant interview/selection processes where appropriate. - entitled to request confidential estimates of redundancy pay - entitled to make application for voluntary redundancy where it is applicable to do so, re-deployment, reduction in hours as appropriate - entitled to request individual meetings with the Headteacher/senior manager